SYS-Labs/rollux/README.md

 ## Contributing

 Read through [CONTRIBUTING.md](./CONTRIBUTING.md) for a general overview of the contributing process for this repository.
-Use the [Developer Quick Start](./CONTRIBUTING.md#development-quick-start) to get your development environment set up to start working on the Optimism Monorepo.
+Use the [Developer Quick Start](./CONTRIBUTING.md#development-quick-start) to get your development environment set up to start working on the Rollux Monorepo.
-Then check out the list of [Good First Issues](https://github.com/ethereum-optimism/optimism/contribute) to find something fun to work on!
+Then check out the list of [Good First Issues](https://github.com/sys-labs/rollux/contribute) to find something fun to work on!

 ## Security Policy and Vulnerability Reporting